spring-projects/spring-ai-examples/model-context-protocol/sampling/mcp-sampling-server/README.md

     }

     public String callMcpSampling(ToolContext toolContext, WeatherResponse weatherResponse) {
-        // Implementation that calls both OpenAI and Anthropic models
+        // Uses McpToolUtils.getMcpExchange() to access the MCP exchange
-        // to generate poems about the weather
+        // Sends sampling requests with model preferences for OpenAI and Anthropic
-    }
+        // Returns combined poems from both models along with weather data }
 }
 ```